Monday, May 19, 2014

 A light on her desktop monitor began to blink, and she switched it on again.
 The medical files their CMO had requested on the few survivors they’d located had been transmitted from HQ, so she searched through the list for that of her patient.
 She needed to see it to confirm what her scans had told her about him.

-Opening the file, she found that he was indeed a Human-Klingon hybrid, born on stardate 12371.8 to Sheila Murphy, a Human female, and H’Gaar, a Klingon male.
+Opening the file, she found that he was indeed a Human-Klingon hybrid, born on stardate 12371.8 to Alexandra Murphy, a Human female, and H’Gaar, a Klingon male.
 Looking at the grainy picture on file for the commander’s father, she was reminded yet again of how very un-Klingon her patient looked, for H’Gaar had all the physical characteristics normally associated with Klingons—pronounced, bony exocrainial ridges being the most prominent among them.
 Commander Murphy had his father’s strong, square jaw and heavy brow, and she suspected they would have the same eyes, but that was as far as the resemblance went.
 It was a little odd to her, as she knew that Klingon characteristics such as the forehead ridges were dominant in all cross-species children for several generations.

 Just under his personal information, however, she finally saw the notation as to precisely why Murphy looked nothing like a Klingon: He was a carrier of the Augment Virus.
 Of course, considering his father was obviously a carrier and still looked the way… well, the way Klingons were supposed to, the Andorian knew that just being a carrier didn’t mean that a Klingon would be affected by it.
 In the two hundred years since it had been introduced to the Klingon genome—something they generally refused to discuss with outsiders—the virus had evolved from a dominant trait to a recessive one, and in the last three generations evidence of its continued existence was almost never seen.